vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2019-03-29.md

 ## Prerequisites

-- No prior programming experience is required, but those attending should be able to use a plain text editor.
+- No prior programming experience is required

 ## Software installation